Zero Knowledge Proofs / Secure Computing

 What does it mean to have knowledge?

-Soundness saids that if the prover succeeds, there must exist a witness (except with very small probability).
+Soundness is a aproperty of a proof system that ensures cheaters cannot convince the verifier of a false statement.
+Soundness if the prover succeeds, there must exist a witness (except with very small probability).
 This is too weak for some applications.

 A protocol is knowledge sound if there exists an extractor algorithm E that can obtain the witness w from any successful prover (informal).